 Accounts such as these reveal the way in which place has evolved in terms of constructing place attachments.
 Such narratives portray how place needs to be understood in relation to the histories and processes negotiated over time.
 Transformation of the relationship with place, since a time of critical danger of language loss, was recognised ultimately after decades and today is illustrated in how the place is perceived.
 These narratives illustrate individuals' emotional bonds towards a place, which stimulate their interest in the history of place.
-This in turn echoes the assumption found in the literature that interest in the history of place (Lewicka, 2005).
+This in turn echoes the assumption found in the literature that interest in the history of place of residency is a signifier of emotional attachment to that place (Lewicka, 2005).